Hilleman Laboratories: Vaccine programs

 Hilleman Laboratories is involved in the development of both new vaccines for areas of unmet needs and optimizing existing vaccines.
 The firm establishes a portfolio of research projects based on disease priorities and technology opportunities that make a difference to vaccine development and programs in developing countries.

 Current projects

 Heat-stable rotavirus vaccine

-Hilleman Laboratories has recently announced a significant advancement in improving access to the lifesaving rotavirus vaccine for children.
-The vaccine candidate will have optimized bulk antigen production processes combined with simple yet robust formulation and a scalable fill/finish to ensure a competitively priced vaccine which will improve access in the low-resource settings like India.
+Hilleman Laboratories had announced a significant advancement in improving access to the lifesaving rotavirus vaccine for children, in April 2016.
+The vaccine candidate was stated to have optimized bulk antigen production processes combined with simple yet robust formulation and a scalable fill/finish to ensure a competitively priced vaccine which will improve access in the low-resource settings like India.

-The firm's focus is to heat stabilize the existing vaccine and bring it to vaccine vial monitor (VVM) 30 levels and higher.
-This will determine the feasibility of applying latest delivery technologies to an existing oral rotavirus vaccine to make it thermostable for further opportunities.
+The firm's focus was to heat stabilize the existing vaccine and bring it to vaccine vial monitor (VVM) 30 levels and higher.
+This would determine the feasibility of applying latest delivery technologies to an existing oral rotavirus vaccine to make it thermostable for further opportunities.